OpenSlides/openslides-manage-service/README.md

 `docker-compose.yml`) with the container configuration for all services.
 This step can be configured with a (second) YAML formated configuration file.

-E. g. create a file `my-config.yml` like this:
+E. g. create a file `my-config.yml` with the following content:

     ---
     port: 9000